better-internet/radworks-docs/docs/using-radicle/contributing.md

 Once you [push changes][pc] to a fork of a project and they've been successfully published to the network, they can be replicated by other peers.
-For another peer (e.g. the maintainer of a project) to see your changes, they need to add you as a remote to their projects.
+For another peer (e.g. the maintainer of a project) to see your changes, they need to [add you as a remote][fm] to their projects.
 This means that until [social coding features are introduced][fq], you'll have to manually communicate your patches to the maintainer of a project by sending them your Device ID.
 This can be done through email, a developer chat, or social media channel.